desmos-labs/primer/phases/phase-1/challenges/level-2.md

    # echo "1F64E1FDBB2A495E9C6F9AEDFD397B3B55DF0895F0232B558DAED042F3E159C9" >> ./phases/phase-1/challenges/likes/RiccardoM
    ```

 4. Commit the changes, push them to your forked repo and create a pull request.
-If you do not know to to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+If you do not know how to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).